 The earlier versions of audio analyzers were designed with separate audio generators and single analyzers.
 However, more modern models are integrated and feature signal analyzers.
 This is the part that handles the actual signal analysis.
 You can find out more about the most reliable audio analyzers for audio precision on Linkedin, such as when you are testing loudspeakers.

-A high-quality audio analyzer needs to have a highly accurate engine that is capable of precision measurements.
+A high-quality audio analyzer must have a highly accurate engine capable of precision measurements.
 To make sure, you can check for features such as:

 - A frequency counter